 Given that the entire neighborhood derives its name from the fact that it’s right on the harbor, it’s strange and disappointing that there’s only a handful of restaurants where you can actually eat right one of the water.
 One of our favorites, though, is Temezcal, where you can grab a drink and some tacos in a dining room that overlooks the harbor and the fish pier nextdoor.
 As you probably guessed by the name, they have a great selection of mezcal and margaritas, but pretty much anything you drink tastes great when you’re drinking it with the sea breeze.

 There’s no drink menu at Drink, an underground cocktail bar on Congress Street.
 You just tell the bartender what you like and they whip something up for you.
 Maybe this freaks you out because you don’t trust yourself, but get some confidence, and don’t worry about it, because the cocktails are really well made and, regardless, the food here is good enough to make Drink the rare cocktail bar that’s worth visiting even if you don’t want any alcohol.
-Get the really cheesy wagyu burger if you want dinner here, or the beet hummus and mushroom hush puppies if you just want a little something to snack on.
+Get the really cheesy burger if you want dinner here, or the corn fritters and foie gras pigs in a blanket if you just want a little something to snack on.